These health experts share the truth about period weight gain and how to counteract it.

 Start of your bleed: “You may feel a little more bloated or distended as your womb is now engorged with blood.
 This is in anticipation of the implantation of a fertilised egg, which is great if you want to get pregnant, but not if you’re working on maintaining a streamlined silhouette.
 The good news is, this isn’t weight gain and it isn’t permanent – things are about to shift.”

 During your bleed: “You are losing iron.
 If you are already deficient or even borderline in this important mineral, fatigue will now claim you for its own.
 You’ll also feel dizzy, chilly, and light-headed.
 Supplementing with a natural iron tonic is very sensible if this is you.”

-- Eat lots of veg.
-“Even when you feel more like cake!
-The fibre in veg is very helpful for the gut.
-Try nibbling on dried fruit instead of (or at least in between) the biscuits, to provide more helpful fibre and mineral-drenched sweetness.”
+4. Eat lots of fruit and vegetables: “The fibre in veg is very helpful for the gut.
+Try nibbling on dried fruit instead of (or at least in between) the biscuits, to provide more helpful fibre and mineral-drenched sweetness,” says Alison.

 5. Stay active: “Exercise is really important throughout your cycle as it will reduce bloating, encourage your digestive system to continue to work as normal and will release endorphins – making you feel better too,” Dr Ellie tells us.